Exposure to indoor insecticide sprays is much larger than via residues on food

 Oct.
 31, 2017

 ‘Pesticides eradicate our bees’, ‘Glyphosate is carcinogenic’ and ‘Toxic pesticides cocktail is present on our fruit’.
 These are only a few of the blunt headlines concerning crop protection products.
 Is it rightful to fear these products or are they not as bad as people seem to think?
-Prof. Pieter Spanoghe from Ghent University and Maarten Trybou from the federal department of public health give some guidance.
+Prof. Pieter Spanoghe from Ghent University and Maarten Trybou from the Federal Department of Public Health in Belgium give some guidance.

 Some fact-based perspective on the influence of Monsanto on regulation